BTP405/project-1-group-9_weather/README.md

     phones, motivating us to create our own version.

 ## 7. License
-    - This project is licensed under the MIT License see - [link](https://opensource.org/license/mit)
+    - This project is licensed under the MIT License see [MIT License](https://opensource.org/licenses/MIT)